Caitlin1306/nch-final-project/README.md

 Below are several screenshots of descriptive statistics for my dataset `bigquery-public-data.covid19_open_data_eu.covid19_open_data` that I got from running the codes **df.describe()**, **df.head()**, **df.info()** and **df.max/df.min** 👇.

-describe() is used for calculating statistical data like percentile, mean, and std of the numerical values of the DataFrame.
-It analyzes both numeric and object series and also the DataFrame column sets of mixed data types.
+`.describe()` is used for calculating summative statistics, e.g., percentile, mean, and standard deviation of the numerical values of the DataFrame.
+It analyzes numeric series and the DataFrame columns of mixed data types.

 ![Screenshot from Deepnote](Data_Exploration.png)